Singulink/Singulink.Cryptography.PasswordHasher/README.md

 An additional layer of security can be added by encrypting hashes with a master key that is stored outside of the database so that hashes are not compromised if an attacker gains access to the database.
 AES128 encryption is included out-of-the-box, but other algorithms can be easily plugged in by adding a custom implementation of the `HashEncryptionAlgorithm` class which only requires overriding an `Encrypt`, `Decrypt` and `IsValidKeySize` method.
 Master keys can be updated or rotated with minimal effort and should be generated from a completely random source.

-**PasswordHasher** implements RFC 8265 / RFC 7613 PRECIS Framework-compliant password normalization to ensure users don't have any Unicode encoding related issues with entering passwords.
+**PasswordHasher** implements RFC 8265 / RFC 7613 PRECIS Framework-compliant password normalization to ensure users don't have any Unicode encoding related issues when entering passwords.
 All spaces are replaced with standard ASCII spaces, invalid Unicode and control characters are blocked, and passwords are normalized to `Normalization Form C` as per the spec.
 Normalization can be turned off with a simple boolean property if you don't want normalization or you want to pre-process passwords with your own normalization scheme.

 ### About Singulink